 Castrén & Snellman is also a forerunner in gender equality.
 We are the first and only Finnish commercial law firm in which both the managing partner and chairman of the board have been women (2011-2017).
 The number of women in our partnership is also second to none in Finland.

 We have handled many major assignments since the start of the new millennium.
 Mergers and acquisitions and other transactions have become a more significant part of our practice than ever.
-Examples include advising Flybe in the purchase of Finnish Commuter Airlines and the Niam III real estate fund in the sale of an extensive commercial property portfolio.
-We have also recently advised the lead managers in Outokumpu’s directed offering, which was the largest offering in Finnish history.
+For example, we have advised the lead managers in Outokumpu’s directed offering, which was the largest offering in Finnish history.
+We also advised the mobile operator DNA in one of the largest IPOs of the decade.
 Challenging infrastructure projects, such as the Nord Stream gas pipeline and the E-18 motorway have also benefitted from our firm’s extensive expertise.

-In the 25 years since our firm’s 100th anniversary, Castrén & Snellman has been one of Finland’s fastest-growing law firms, going from employing 15 people in 1988 to employing over 250 people today.
+In the three decades since our firm’s 100th anniversary, Castrén & Snellman has been one of Finland’s fastest-growing law firms, going from employing 15 people in 1988 to employing over 250 people today.

 Castrén & Snellman has been involved in many of Finland's historic events, and our journey at the forefront of our field will continue for many years to come.